kesalin/OpenGLES/README.md

 ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Contact William Woody at kesalin@gmail.com or l_zhaohui@163.com.
+Contact kesalin at kesalin@gmail.com or l_zhaohui@163.com.
 This is my technology blog: http://blog.csdn.net/kesalin/.

 This version is modified and maintained by kesalin@gmail.com.